Child Counselling and Therapy in Victoria

 Child and Youth Counselling in Victoria

-When a child is struggling with anxiety, behaviour issues, big emotions, or school challenges, it can feel like everyone has an opinion, and none of it feels helpful.
+When a child is struggling with anxiety, behaviour challenges, big emotions, or school difficulties, it can feel like everyone has an opinion and none of it feels helpful.
 Parents are left unsure what to do or who to trust.

 At Pinwheel Clinic, we bring clarity to complex child mental health concerns.
-Our team of physicians, child psychologists, and child counsellors helps families, doctors, and schools understand the root cause of a child’s difficulties and transform that insight into a clear, evidence-based therapy plan.
+Our team of physicians, child psychologists, and child counsellors works together to understand the root cause of a child’s difficulties and translate that insight into a clear, evidence-based therapy plan.

 Families leave with a clear diagnosis, practical tools, and a confident path forward.